 “Spiritualized chaos” is what defines much of modern Christianity.
 Whether in our spiritual lives, our emotional lives, or our physical lives, disorder is being accepted, welcomed, and applauded.

-What a different picture from the joyful serenity and heavenly loveliness reflected in Betsy ten Boom’s prison cell.
-Betsy had every reason—circumstantially speaking—to let frustration, anger, defeat, depression, and chaos rule in her soul and in her outward environment.
-Yet she chose a different pattern—God’s pattern.
-Betsy allowed the light, joy, peace, and order of Jesus Christ to transform her from the inside out, and it affected everything about her life—from her countenance, to her words, to the very atmosphere of beauty she created in the prison cell.
+What a different picture from the joyful serenity and heavenly loveliness reflected in Betsie ten Boom’s prison cell.
+Betsie had every reason — circumstantially speaking — to let frustration, anger, defeat, depression, and chaos rule in her soul and in her outward environment.
+Yet she chose a different pattern — God’s pattern.
+Betsie allowed the light, joy, peace, and order of Jesus Christ to transform her from the inside out, and it affected everything about her life—from her countenance, to her words, to the very atmosphere of beauty she created in the prison cell.

 Katherine Howard, the mother of Elisabeth Elliot, once wrote about the biblical importance of cultivating order in our homes: “There is a great deal of talk these days about having things unstructured.
 Just how can a Christian make this jibe with such Scriptures as ‘Let everything be done decently and in order’ (1 Cor.
 14:40), or with a careful study of God’s creation?
 What would happen to the galaxies if they were unstructured?
 Certainly there should be order in the home.”